tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ### Determining the Header Format

-Implementations can distinguish the two header formats by examining the first byte, which in the DTLSCiphertext header represents the content type.
-The only valid values for the content type are alert(21), handshake(22), application_data(23), and ack(25), with application_data actually representing protected data with the true content type being encrypted.
-If any of these values is present, then the record MUST be handled as DTLSCiphertext.
+Implementations can distinguish the three header formats by examining the first byte, which in the DTLSPlaintext and DTLSCiphertext header represents the content type.
+If the first byte is alert(21), handshake(22), or ack(25), the record MUST be interpreted as a DTLSPlaintext record.
+If the first byte is application_data(23) then the record MUST be interpreted handled as DTLSCiphertext; the true content type will be inside the protected portion.

 If the first byte is any other other value, then receivers MUST check to see if the leading bits of the first byte are